jeff-hykin/telepy_notify/README.md

 # What is this?

 <5min setup for telegram notifications about errors, progress, and task-completion.
+This is an extremely minimal module, with no pip dependencies.

 # How do I use this?